 with fundic gland polyps and between Helicobacter pylori and gastric

 atrophic changes.
-Long-term proton-pump inhibitor usage accounts for the
+Long-term usage is

 difficult to define and most patients take proton-pump inhibitors